 - A risk assessment process;

-- Policies and procedures:
+- Policies and procedures;

-- Control measure in place/evaluation and implementation of corrective action;
+- Evaluation and implementation of corrective action;

-- Communication process/instruction to Employees, Volunteers and Board Members;
+- Instruction to Employees, Volunteers and Board Members;

 - Training and education;

-- Reporting and investigation process; and
+- · Reporting and investigation process; and

 - Taking corrective action and review of policy and procedures after major events.

-Violations of this policy may result in corrective action/disciplinary action, which could include suspension or termination, the issuing of patron banning notices and/or the filing of criminal charges.
+Violations of this policy may result in corrective action/disciplinary action, which could result in suspension or termination, the issuing of patron banning notices and/or the filing of criminal charges.

-A complaint filed under this Policy does not preclude an Employee from filing a complaint with the Human Rights Tribunal of Ontario or pursuing other appropriate avenues under the grievance process or any other applicable policy, or action under statute.
+A complaint filed under this Policy does not preclude an Employee from filing a complaint with the Human Rights Tribunal of Ontario or pursuing other appropriate avenues under the grievance process as laid out in the current Collective Bargaining Agreement or any other applicable policy, or action under statute.